What about the High Dynamic Range Algorithm (HDR)?

 Figure 1 shows an acoustic photo with TDBF calculated.
 There are five sources displayed that were simulated at different positions with white noise and sound pressure levels of 90 dB, 80 dB, 70 dB, 60 dB and 50 dB.
 One can clearly recognize that only the loudest sources 1 and 2 can be located.
 All the other ones are masked by the sidelobes of these two.

 In order to identify the remaining sources as well, HDR needs to be applied to the acoustic photo: In each iteration step the loudest source is removed from the signal using the acoustic eraser and then added to a new, clean acoustic map.
-Eliminating the loudest source is in the original acoustic photo increases the dynamic to enable the identification of sources outside the detectable range (see figure 2).
+Eliminating the loudest source is in the original acoustic photo increases the dynamic to enable the identification of sources outside the detectable range (see Figure 2).

 Further Reading